Bat Out of Hell (song): Music and lyrics

 The song opens with an instrumental section lasting nearly two minutes, predominantly featuring piano and guitar.
 The lyrics begin to set the scene of evil, guns, knives and "blood shot streets."

 The song then focuses upon a "pure" girl, which Sounds magazine commented is "always an important symbol".

-In the Bat Out of Hell Musical Steinman confirmed that the "pure girl" is a character called Raven, who was based on the Neverland character Wendy Darling.
+In Bat Out of Hell: The Musical, Steinman confirmed that the "pure girl" is a character called Raven, who was based on the Neverland character Wendy Darling.
 The protagonist singing to her is "Strat" who is based on Peter Pan.

 Steinman says that Rundgren vetoed two of his ideas.
 The first idea involved this section (the second concerns a later part of the song).

 In the soft section, I wanted to have a boy’s choir...
 Todd wanted to do it with the existing vocal backup section and then speed up the tape and use other technical tricks to get the boy’s choir sound.
 I said that we needed a real boy’s choir but he insisted.
 But it didn’t work out so we weren’t able to use it.
 You see, I’d heard this symphony by Mahler and I really wanted a boy’s choir.
 There’s nothing more beautiful than the sound of 20 boy sopranos singing.